Strategic voting: Common types of strategic voting

 A voter ranks or rates a candidate they dislike – a lesser evil – higher in the hope of getting them elected, thus preventing an even worse candidate from being elected.
-This type of strategic voting includes the first-past-the-post strategy of voting for the lesser of two evils, as well as the more general favorite betrayal strategy.
+This type of strategic voting includes the first-past-the-post strategy of voting for the lesser of two evils among the top two frontrunners, as well as the more general favorite betrayal strategy.

 A sufficiently strong compromising incentive, possibly strengthened by a strategic exit incentive, can lead to or reinforce two-party rule as voters will abandon minor-party candidates to support stronger major-party candidates.
 This effect is called Duverger's law.

 Most affects: instant-runoff (RCV), two-round system, and (especially strong for) plurality.

 Also affected: Borda, Score, approval voting.